stackbill/docs/docs/marketplace-docs/hosting-apps/WORDPRESS-WOOCOMMERCE.md

 When you connect to your WordPress-WooCommerce Instance via SSH for the 1st time, you’ll be displayed with the passwords and prompted to enter a domain name to continue the setup and secure your connection, you will need a registered domain configured for your Instance.

 ```
-To cancel setup, press Ctrl+C.  This script will run again on your next login:Enter the domain name for your new WordPress site:(ex. example.org or test.example.org) do not include www or http/s:Domain/Subdomain name:
+To cancel setup, press Ctrl+C.  This script will run again on your next login:
+Enter the domain name for your new WordPress site:
+(ex. example.org or test.example.org) do not include www or http/s:
+Domain/Subdomain name:
 ```

 Domain's A record must be pointed to the Instance's IPADDRESS.